mickem/nscp-docs/reference/windows/CheckSystem.rst

     :synopsis: Top level syntax.

     | Top level syntax.
-    | Used to format the message to return can include text as well as special keywords wich will include information from the checks.
+    | Used to format the message to return can include text as well as special keywords which will include information from the checks.
     | To add a keyword to the message you can use two syntaxes either ${keyword} or %(keyword) (there is no difference between them apart from ${} can be difficult to excpae on linux).
-    | The avalible keywords are:
+    | The available keywords are:

     ============== ==============================================================================================================
     Key            Value
     -------------- --------------------------------------------------------------------------------------------------------------
-    free           Free memory in bytes (g,m,k,b) or percentages %
-    free_pct       % free memory
-    name           The name of the page file (location)
-    size           Total size of pagefile
-    used           Used memory in bytes (g,m,k,b) or percentages %
-    used_pct       % used memory
     count          Number of items matching the filter.
 Common option for all checks.
     total           Total number of items.
 Common option for all checks.
     ok_count        Number of items matched the ok criteria.
 Common option for all checks.